Andrew Vaughn Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers rank 13th in baseball in home runs surrendered (121 total, 1.1 per game).
+- Rangers pitchers combine to rank 13th in baseball in home runs allowed (121 total, 1.1 per game).

-- The lefty's most recent time out came on Thursday against the Houston Astros, when he went five innings, surrendering three earned runs while allowing four hits.
+- The righty's last appearance came on Saturday against the San Diego Padres, when he went five innings, surrendering three earned runs while allowing five hits.

-- The 32-year-old has put up an ERA of 4.62, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.